 A gente ama

 Now, the facts: European Portuguese speakers like to say we butchered the language.
-I already heard that the European one was the ” right” Portuguese.
+I already heard that the European one was the ‘ right’ Portuguese.
 What the hell does that mean?!
 Nevertheless, what hurts me the most is not offences from the outside, but evil comments of Brazilians about their own language.
 People outside don’t have the obligation to know our history and understand our language, but Brazilians do!
-Once in a class discussion, I heard a classmate explaining that we do not add the s in the end of the verb conjugated by the second singular person when we speak and that this was “wrong”.
-To say “wrong” was so wrong that physically caused me pain.
+Once in a classroom discussion, I heard a classmate explaining that we do not add the ‘s’ in the end of the verb conjugated by the second singular person when we speak and this was ‘wrong’.
+Saying ‘wrong’ was so wrong that physically caused me pain.
 I could bet that this classmate thinks (as everybody in the world) that the French language is very elegant, classy and beautiful.
 Well, guess what, the same process happens in French.
-We also drop the s in the end of the conjugated verb in the spoken French.
-And no one, NO ONE, says that this is wrong.
-What happened in that classroom that day was a Brazilian talking about a rich part of the Brazilian culture, and as a Brazilian, he is not patriot at all.
+We also drop the ‘s’ in the end of the conjugated verb in the spoken French.
+And no one (NO ONE) says that this is wrong.
+What happened in that classroom that day was a Brazilian talking about a rich part of the Brazilian culture, because people more intellectualised has a ‘better’ Portuguese.
+As a Brazilian, he is not patriotic at all.
 Too bad.
-This and other examples is what linguistics call ”Linguistic Prejudice”, and it happens inside the country.
-For starters, not even one single Brazilian speaks the way the grammar say we should, so why prioritize a certain way over the other?
+This examples are what linguistics call a ‘Linguistic Prejudice’, and it happens inside our country.
+For starters, not even one Brazilian speaks the way the grammar say we should, so why prioritise a certain way over the other?
 There are clearly differences between one part of the society more educated and rich and the other with less opportunities.
-We say “leixti”, instead of “leite”, but we criticize who says “menas” instead of “menos”, or “seje” instead of “seja”.
+We say “leixti”, instead of “leite”, but we criticise who says “menas” instead of “menos”, or “seje” instead of “seja”.
 Why?
 People don’t understand their own language and cannot see their own mistakes.
-I already heard that are the people that make the country, and I guess that’s true.
+I already heard that the people make the country, and I guess that’s true.
 Myself, I think differences are completely normal and we cannot run away from it.
 So, instead of fighting it, we should look at the bright side.
 All this particularities of our language is what makes us unique in the end.
-And more, everyone that I know that is learning or would like to learn Portuguese prefers the Brazilian accent and sounds way more than the European one – sorry guys.
+And more, everyone that I know that is learning or would like to learn Portuguese prefers the Brazilian accent over the European one – sorry guys.
 The musicality of our particular language is beautiful.
-Don’t get me wrong, I am also a non-patriot of my country.
-But I am trying to change this when is to defend something that I believe is good.
+I want to defend something that I believe is good and part our culture.
 And I think you should too.

 Here is a fun video about the differences between Brazilian and European Portuguese with an important message in the end: